 Best answer: Amazon Kindle Unlimited is linked to one Prime membership.
 Only the primary user can borrow free ebooks; however, that user can freely share borrowed e-books with other Amazon Household members.

 What is Amazon Kindle Unlimited?

-Amazon Kindle Unlimited is a subscription service that grants you access to over one million ebooks, as well as thousands of magazines and audiobooks, all for around $10 per month.
-You can read or listen to this content on Amazon's Kindle e-readers or Fire tablets, as well as any device with a Kindle app.
+Amazon Kindle Unlimited is a subscription service that grants you access to over four million ebooks, as well as thousands of magazines and audiobooks, all for $12 per month.
+You can read or listen to this content on Amazon's Kindle Fire tablets or e-ink tablets, as well as any device with a Kindle app.

 How many people can share an Amazon Kindle Unlimited subscription?

 A Kindle Unlimited subscription is associated with one Amazon Prime account.
 If your family all uses the same Prime login, you can all access borrowed e-books on separate Kindles or computers.
 But if you have separate Amazon accounts, you'll need to set up an Amazon Household first before you can share Kindle Unlimited e-books.